 "He's a good man.
 It was a shame to see him go."

 Big Nick snorts at this.
 "You've got kind of a big mouth on you, kid.
-They do say out of the four of you, you're the smart one, though."
+But they do say out of the bunch you're the smart one.."

 "He might land on his feet alright, it depends.
 Some of that's gonna be up to you."